joakin/markdown-folder-to-html/index.md

 Create your own in your docs folder `docs/template.html` to use that one instead.
 Feel free to include styles inline or CSS files (since all will be copied to output).

+### Order

+You may have noticed that files are sorted alphabetically.
+There's a little trick where if you name your folders/files with XX-folder/XX-file (XX being a number of 1+ digits) those numbers won't show up on the index of the pages, giving you the ability to organize files both in the filesystem and in the generated HTML site.

+Also, the root `index.md` file will always show up at the beginning of the index.

+## Why

+After quite a lot of research, I couldn't find a simple and straightforward solution to generating html docs from a folder full of markdown files that relied on simple concepts.
+That is what this tool does:

+* Simply copy everything over, and translate .md files to .html with a pure HTML layout (feel free to add CSS, or JS, or precompile those assets if you need to)
+* .md links are rewritten to .html so that you can reference files with their real path on your markdown files and they'll work on the HTML version too.
+* Provide sensible defaults and zero-configuration.
+JUST WORK.
+* Use know abstraction, like the file system, pure HTML, etc

 ## Links